Home » Movies » Fight Club (1999)

 Behind the Scenes Insights

-• Brad Pitt and Edward Norton took actual lessons in boxing, taekwondo, and grappling to prepare for their roles.
+• Brad Pitt and Edward Norton took boxing lessons and even hit each other for realism.

 Inspirations and References